 The Policyholder Informer blog of the insurance coverage and insurance recovery practice of my former firm, Dickstein Shapiro LLP, is featuring a post that I co-authored with my former colleague Brian Finch.
 Brian is a partner and the practice leader for our firm‘s Global Security practice.

-The post is “Cyberattacks and Insurance Coverage.”
+The post, which is found via the Internet Archive, is “Cyberattacks and Insurance Coverage.”
 The introduction to the post reads:

 Most everyone agrees that the cyber threat is real at this point.
 The recent release of a report alleging that individuals in China engaged in a sustained campaign of cyberattacks against the United States only served to drive this point home.
 All of this information has naturally intensified the debate in Washington, DC on what to do regarding cybersecurity.
 Congress is continuing its years long back and forth about whether to impose regulations on sectors of the economy, and the White House has issued an Executive Order to create a voluntary program to encourage companies to practice better cybersecurity.